gophpeek/fcgx/README.md

 **fcgx** is designed for integrating with PHP-FPM and other FastCGI servers, aiming for idiomatic Go, high testability, and correct protocol handling.
 It supports context, deadlines, timeouts, and structured error handling.

+Built with ❤️ by [cbox.dk](https://cbox.dk) - Experts in cloud infrastructure and modern web solutions.

 ## Features

 - Idiomatic, thread-safe Go API